 How to buy a car on finance

-Hire purchase, bank loans or a personal contract plan?
+Hire purchase, bank loans, personal contract purchase or lease?
 CarBuyer investigates

-When taking out a personal loan, make sure you know what the Annual Percentage Rate (APR) is.
-This tells you the total amount the loan will cost you per year.
-The figure includes the interest rate and any other fees, to reflect how much you’ll be paying – the lower the percentage, the better.
+When taking out a personal loan – or any of the other forms of borrowing mentioned in this article – be sure to check the Annual Percentage Rate (APR), which tells you how much the loan will cost you per year.
+The figure includes the interest rate plus any fees.
+The lower the percentage, the better.

 - Check out our top 10 cars for less than £150 per month

 Personal contract purchase (PCP) is similar to HP.
 It is also arranged through the dealer, so it's easy and quick.
 You pay a deposit and monthly payments over an agreed contract, but a big chunk of the car's value is left until the end of the contract as an optional final payment (often called Guaranteed Minimum Future Value or GMFV).